6-6-6/swan-updown/README.md

 The name of the interface is based on the `--prefix` argument and the `PLUTO_IF_ID_IN` environment variable.

-Additionally, if `--netns` is specified, the interface will be moved into the netns.
+Additionally, if `--netns` is specified, the interface will be moved into the given netns.

 #### babeld
 It makes babeld daemon [operate / stop operating] on the interface mentioned above.